opencog/opencog/opencog/nlp/relex2logic/README.md

 structure for an English-language sentence.
 That structure roughly resembles classical propositional or predicate logic, thus the name.

-The proccessing pipeline for a sentence is
+The processing pipeline for a sentence is

 1. sentence => link-grammar
 2. link-grammar => relex